carpentries/lesson-development-training/episodes/15-narrative.md

 In the Software Carpentry Plotting and Programming with Python Lesson:
 Exercise to load and inspect americas csv -> In the lesson, load the oceania data table and explore the values with a few different functions.
 In the Python Interactive Data Visualization Lesson in the Incubator:
-Exercise to find the correct widget (a slider widget) for an action and modify the script to use it -> In the lesson the instructor introduces the cheatsheet and documentation and then creates a dropdown widget for the application.
+Exercise to find the correct widget (a slider) for an action and modify the script to use it -> In the lesson the instructor introduces a cheatsheet and documentation for interactive widgets and then creates a dropdown widget for the application.
+The slider widget required in the exercise has not been demonstrated but the preceding example shows all of the necessary steps to add a widget, and provides the supporting information that learners can consult to discover how to implement the specific tool.

 Outline one of these examples in your episode file.